techbecca/gatsby-starter-decap-cms/src/pages/blog/2016-12-17-making-sense-of-the-scaas-new-flavor-wheel.se.md

 ---
 templateKey: blog-post
-title: Making sense of the SCAA’s new Flavor Wheel - på svenska
+title: Making sense of the SCAA’s new Flavor Wheel - PÅ SVENSKA
-description: "The Coffee Taster’s Flavor Wheel, the official resource used by coffee tasters, has been revised for the first time this year. "
+description: "PÅ SVENSKA: The Coffee Taster’s Flavor Wheel, the official resource used by coffee tasters, has been revised for the first time this year. "
 tags:
   - flavor
   - tasting